gavin-St/gavin-St/README.md

 Hello!
 I am Gavin Song, a ```Computer Science``` student @**University of Waterloo** on his 2A term.

-I am an aspiring software developer who is passionate about creating and of course programming in front-end, back-end, embedded systems, data, machine learning, crypto, competitive programming, and basically anything that has to do with coding!
+I am an aspiring software developer who is passionate about creating and programming in front-end, back-end, embedded systems, data, machine learning, crypto, competitive programming, and basically anything that has to do with coding!

 Also a top 60 tetris player in Canada, ultimate frisbee fan, and ping pong hustler in my spare time 😎.